Social services: Women

 Empirical evidence suggests that social service programs have had a significant impact upon the employment of single mothers.
 Following 1996 welfare reform in the US, employment rates among single mothers have increased considerably from 60% in 1994 to 72% in 1999.
 Social services, particularly education, are considered by UNICEF as an effective method through which to combat gender inequality.
 Social services such as education may be employed to overcome discrimination and challenge gender norms.
 Social services, notably educational programs and aid provided by organisations such as UNICEF, are also essential in providing women strategies and tools to prevent and respond to domestic and family violence.
 Other examples of social services which may help address this issue include the police, welfare services, counselling, legal aid and healthcare.

 Social services and COVID-19

 Social services have played a central role in the global response to the COVID-19 pandemic.
 Healthcare workers, public officials, teachers, social welfare officers and other public servants have provided critical services in containing the pandemic and ensuring society functions.
 The impact of the pandemic was compounded by the shortage of social services globally, with the world requiring six million more nurses and midwives to achieve the goals set within the Sustainable Development Goals at the time of the outbreak.
-Social services, such as education, have been required to adapt to changing social conditions whilst still providing essential services.
+Social services, such as education, have been required to adapt to changing social conditions while still providing essential services.
 Social services have expanded worldwide through the introduction of economic stimulus packages, with governments globally committing US$130 Billion as of June 2020 to manage the pandemic.